lpego/cybo/README.md

 Current idea is to use the TeX workshop extension in VS code and go with their recommended Docker container.

-Getting container from [here](https://github.com/qdm12/latexdevcontainer)...
+**Update**: getting container from [here](https://github.com/qdm12/latexdevcontainer)...
 After various adaptation it works, and settings, terminal history are persistent!